Amraneze/spideo-challenge/README.md

 ### Installing & Running

-After installing all software that you need for this project.
+After installing all software that you need for this project and setting up paths for Java and Maven in your OS's environment

 #### With Maven
 You should run the following command to install the libraries needed.
 For that you should run this in your shell/Powershell